dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 1. Open another browser instance (any browser) and paste the URL in the address bar.

-1. Choose either browser, enter a name and message, and click the **Send** button.
+1. Choose either browser, enter a name and message, and select the **Send** button.
 The name and message are displayed on both pages instantly.

 # [Visual Studio Code](#tab/visual-studio-code)